hturnbull93/portfolio/README.md

 ### Restyling

 On reflection, PaperCss is unique and full of character, but it doesn't have the professionalism I want to portray.
 I have decided to create the styling from scratch with SASS.
+The new design I have drawn up will also allow me to build much more easily with a mobile first perspective.

 First task is to uninstall PaperCss: